What exactly is ghostwriting, and how does it work?

 My short stories and essays have been published in Glimmer Train, Portable Magic: An Anthology, PANK Magazine, Storychord, Used Furniture Review, Write Naked, and other outlets.
 They have won awards from Glimmer Train‘s Fiction Open (2019) and Short Fiction Open (2015), semifinalist in American Short Fiction‘s Halifax Ranch Fiction Prize (2021), and the Authors First Story Contest (2014).

-You can always check out my blog for a small taste of my style, keeping in mind of course that that’s me writing in my own voice (not yours).
+You can always check out my blog for a small taste of my style, keeping in mind that ghostwritten work is in your voice, not mine.

 Can I read other books you’ve ghostwritten?

-I can provide references, and give you more private information if we’re close to working together.
+I can provide references and give you more privileged information if we’re close to working together.

 Can you help me get an agent?